-is the observation that although standard Italian displays a bare quantificational form for universal quantifiers like tutto-tutti 'all/everything-everyone', and for the [-human] n-word niente 'nothing', several Italian varieties display a curious lexical parallel with English concerning the form of bare quantifiers.
-Like in English, the form of bare quantifiers is not necessarily bare at all, but the quantificational portion is merged with a noun similar to English thing or one marking the [+/-human] feature in a way similar to forms like every/no/any/some-thing versus every/no/any/some-one.
-Some of these non-standard Italian forms are represented in table 1 for universal quantifiers, table 2 for existential quantifiers and table 3 for n-words:
+In this work, we focus on the internal syntax of bare quantifiers (like Italian tutto 'everything' or niente 'nothing') and show that, contrary to what is standardly assumed, their internal structure cannot be assimilated to that of complex quantified expressions.
+Up to now, it has been assumed that the only difference between bare quantifiers and quantified expressions is due to the fact that bare quantifiers are paired with a null pronoun, but, as we will show, the real status of the null category paired with the quantifier has not been investigated in detail.
+The starting point for our investigation is the observation that although standard Italian displays a bare quantificational form for universal quantifiers like tutto-tutti 'all/ everything-everyone', and for the [-human] n-word niente 'nothing', several Italian varieties display a curious lexical parallel with English concerning the form of bare quantifiers.
+Like in English, the form of bare quantifiers is not necessarily bare at all, but the quantificational portion is merged with a noun similar to English thing or one marking the [+/-human] feature in a way similar to forms like every/no/ any/some-thing versus every/no/any/some-one.
+Some of these non-standard Italian forms are represented in Table 1 for universal quantifiers, Table 2 for existential quantifiers and Table 3 for n-words:

 cosa 'thing' uno 'one' (u)omo 'man'

-(Old) Tuscan and ciascuno/ciascheduno/cadauno

-(Old) Italian 'each one'
+(Old) Tuscan and (Old) Italian ciascuno/ciascheduno/cadauno 'each one' ognuno 'everybody'

-ognuno 'everybody'

 Milanese tuscoss 'everything'

-Old Lombard omiomo
+Old Lombard omiomo 'everybody'

-'everybody'

-Old Genoese ognomo

-'everybody'

-Old Emilian incosa 'everything' onomo 'everybody'
+Old Genoese Old Emilian incosa 'everything' ognomo 'everybody' onomo 'everybody'

-Table 1: Universal Qs
+Table 1.
+Universal Qs